Sexual Misconduct & Consensual Relationships

 From: Equal Opportunity Office

-Sexual Misconduct includes sexual harassment, sexual assault, stalking, domestic violence, and dating violence.
+Sexual Misconduct includes sex discrimination, sexual harassment, sexual assault, stalking, domestic violence, dating violence, and other inappropriate sexual conduct as defined under University policy.
 The University policy is applicable to administrators, faculty, staff, students, and third parties within the University’s control, including visitors and applicants for admission or employment.
 It applies to conduct that occurs on University owned or controlled premises, in an education program or activity including University sponsored or supported events, buildings owned or controlled by student organizations officially recognized by the University, or off campus when the conduct potentially affects a person’s education or employment with the University or potentially poses a risk of harm to members of the University community.
 It also applies regardless of the gender, gender identity, or sexual orientation of the parties.

 All Grievance Processes will use the preponderance of the evidence standard, as defined in the Sexual Misconduct Policy.
 By law, it is presumed that the respondent is not responsible for the alleged conduct, until a determination regarding responsibility is made at the conclusion of the Grievance Process.